Rethinking Debugging Through Output

 • Fix implementing proper cleanup in lifecycle methods

-• Memory leak detection tests
+• Memory leak detection tests using heap snapshots

-• Performance monitoring documentation
+• Performance monitoring documentation with alert thresholds

-• Postmortem report template
+• Postmortem report template for future incidents

 The Template Economy: Efficient Output Generation

-Chronos optimizes output generation through intelligent templating:
+Chronos optimizes output generation through intelligent templating, reducing redundant generation while maintaining quality:

 class OutputTemplateManager: